-Located in the Centre of Portugal and 23 km east of the “Portuguese Venice”, Aveiro, the city of Águeda became world famous in 2012 because of its colourful hanging umbrellas.
+Located in Central Portugal and 23 km east of the “Portuguese Venice”, Aveiro, the city of Águeda became world famous in 2012 because of its colourful hanging umbrellas.

 Even though most people visit this city to admire the hanging umbrellas (me included), Águeda and its surrounding area hide other treasures you won’t want to miss.
 One of the places you’ll discover in this article became one of my favourite places in Portugal!